sandialabs/Gulliver/docs/FAQ.md

 # Frequently Asked Questions

-No questions have been asked as of yet, frequently or otherwise.
+No questions have been asked, frequently or otherwise.